 Phase III: Elimination

-Major Role: In Phase III, the conjugated toxins are transported out of cells for elimination, primarily through bile and urine.
+Major Role: In Phase III, the conjugated toxins are transported out of cells for elimination, primarily through bile, urine, and sweat.

 Micronutrients Involved: